rsaccon/Slim3PersistenceSync/README.md

 Testsuite:
 ----------
-To run the testsuite, import this project into eclipse, start the server and point your browser to its address
+To run the testsuite, import this project into eclipse, start the server and point your browser to the server address.

 Howto:
 -----
 to make your own models syncable, they need to be modified as follows (see models sourcecode): add `_lastChange` property (Long) and getter / setter add `dirty` property and put method add Jackson JSON annotations at several places